How-to-set-high-standards-as-a-Woman.

 Ask yourself:

 When your actions align with your values, you start walking in your worth — and people feel that.
 It shows in how you speak, carry yourself, and respond to the world.
-That’s when respect starts flowing in naturally, not because you demanded it, but because you embodied it.
+That’s when respect starts flowing in naturally.

 Your standards are not a burden.
 They are your power.